acheddir/mat-datatable/README.md

 ## Demo

-Check out the [demo application](./apps/demo) for live examples of all features.
+Check out the [demo application](https://github.com/acheddir/mat-datatable/tree/main/apps/demo) for examples of all features.